DO-Solutions/doks-s3/README.md

 - [Troubleshooting](#troubleshooting)
 - [Benchmarks](#benchmarks)

-## About this guide
+## Introduction

 - In this guide, we will deploy a DigitalOcean Managed Kubernetes cluster.
-- We'll use [k8s-csi-s3](https://github.com/yandex-cloud/k8s-csi-s3), which is a [GeeseFS-based](https://github.com/yandex-cloud/geesefs) CSI for mounting S3 buckets as PersistentVolumes and give some working examples of consuming RMX storage.
+- We'll use [k8s-csi-s3](https://github.com/yandex-cloud/k8s-csi-s3), which is a [GeeseFS-based](https://github.com/yandex-cloud/geesefs) CSI for mounting S3 buckets as PersistentVolumes and give some working examples of consuming ReadWriteMany RMX storage.

 ### About DigitalOcean DOKS